 These are still valid reasons, but content marketing affords all the more reason:

 - Use the content the reporter doesn’t.
 A 20-minute call with a print reporter still might yield just one or two quotes in the final story.
 A PR pro that takes copious notes can easily take what was not reported and transform it into blog posts, contributed article, or even a different media pitch.

 - Reporters ask good questions.
 Notetaking shouldn’t merely record what the client says, but also, the questions reporters ask.
 Prepared reporters usually ask good questions – the types of questions their audience and your client’s potential prospects might have.
 Answering questions is still a solid way to develop useful content for blogs, FAQs, eBooks and other content marketing elements.

 A period used to end a story, says Mitch Joel.
 Today it’s just the beginning.

 What does PR do with a placement?
 Add it to a spreadsheet?
 Put it up in the online press room?
 Tweet a link?
 Of course, the answer is yes to all of these, but there’s a lot of other options too.

-- Employ audience saturation.
+- Promote placements with paid social.
 After all the effort that goes into earning a placement in a respectable blog or media outlet – you want as many people as possible to see it and read it.
-A very simple and cost effective way to do this is through paid social ads.
+A very simple and cost-effective way to do this is through paid social ads.
 When done well with targeted or customize audiences for a few hundred dollars can go a long way.
 No respectable journalist would ever admit it – but I guarantee those reporters notice extra traffic coming to an article.
-Think about that for a minute.
+PR needs a small paid social media budget.

-- Pitch media upstream.
+- Use smaller placements to earn bigger placements.
 Nobody watches the media like the media.
 Media relations tends to be momentum driven and cumulative.
-Use those hard earned placements in smaller publications as credibility to pitch larger publications.
+Use those hard-earned placements in smaller publications as credibility to pitch larger publications.